 Crane and Schuett had worked together previously and knew they could make the concept work.
 When a building became available, they took the leap.
 They secured a full class C liquor license allowing them to offer their own six to eight beers plus a wide selection of beer from other breweries on the remaining 35 taps.
 They also offer cider, bottled beer, spirits and a rotating selection of wine.

-The popular menu is described as “eclectic fusion” with some favorites and several new items quarterly.
+The popular menu is described as an “eclectic fusion” with some favorites and several new items quarterly.